adjtomo/seisflows/docs/manual/manual.rst

 SLURM_LG - For large inversions on SLURM clusters.
 The work of the inversion is divided between multiple jobs that are coordinated by a single long-running master job.
 Resources are allocated on a per simulation basis.

-SLURM_XL - For very large inversions on SLURM clusters.
+SLURM_XL [temporarily unavailable] - For very large inversions on SLURM clusters.
 In addition to the features of SLURM_LG, provides fault tolerence: Tasks that end in failure or timeout are automatically resumbitted.
 (Can be dangerous to use on code that is not well tested.)

-SERIAL - Tasks that are normally run in parallel, such as multiple wavefield simulations, are carried out one at a time.
-Useful for debugging, among other things.